Sensient Technologies Corporati – Consensus Indicates Potential 17.5% Upside

-Sensient Technologies Corporati with ticker code (SXT) now have 3 analysts in total covering the stock.
+Sensient Technologies Corporati with ticker code (SXT) have now 3 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 70 and 58 calculating the mean target price we have 66.
+The target price ranges between 70 and 58 with a mean TP of 66.
 Now with the previous closing price of 56.16 this is indicating there is a potential upside of 17.5%.
-The day 50 moving average is 54.51 while the 200 day moving average is 49.61.
-The company has a market cap of $2,375m.
+The 50 day MA is 54.51 while the 200 day moving average is 49.61.
+The market capitalisation for the company is $2,375m.
 You can visit the company’s website by visiting: http://www.sensient.com

 Sensient Technologies Corporation, together with its subsidiaries, develops, manufactures, and markets colors, flavors, and fragrances in North America, Europe, the Asia Pacific, and internationally.
 It operates through three segments: Flavors & Fragrances Group, Color Group, and Asia Pacific Group.
 The company offers flavor-delivery systems, and compounded and blended products; ingredient products, such as essential oils, natural and synthetic flavors, and natural extracts; fragrance products; and chili powder, paprika, and chili pepper, as well as dehydrated vegetables comprising parsley, celery, and spinach to the food, beverage, personal care, and household-products industries.
 It also provides natural and synthetic color systems for use in foods, beverages, pharmaceuticals, and nutraceuticals; colors and other ingredients for cosmetics, such as active ingredients, solubilizers, and surface treated pigments; pharmaceutical and nutraceutical excipients, including colors, flavors, coatings, and nutraceutical ingredients; specialty inks; and technical colors for industrial applications under the Sensient Food Colors, Sensient Pharmaceutical Coating Systems, Sensient Cosmetic Technologies, Sensient Imaging Technologies/Sensient Inks, and Sensient Industrial Colors trade names.
 The company was founded in 1882 and is headquartered in Milwaukee, Wisconsin.